Aura-Audio/AuraScaler/README.md

 1. Download the `index.html` file.
 (No installation required).
 2. Open it in any modern web browser.
 3. **Gain Stage:** Use the `Mic Vol (%)` to digitally trim your hardware microphone input, observing the Real-Time dB Meter to prevent clipping.
 4. **Shape:** Enable the Pre-Scale Bandpass to isolate specific frequencies, and verify the shape on the FFT Spectral Graph.
+Adjust the **Q (Slope)** to create hard resonant peaks or smooth rolloffs.
 5. **Architect:** Use the Master Dashboard to spawn anywhere between 1 and 20 Math Engines, dynamically assigning up to 1,000 tracks per engine.
 6. **Automate:** Click the master **▶ Start All LFOs** button to globally trigger a massive, staggered array sequence across your active engines simultaneously.
+7. **Master Output:** Limit the final volume hitting your speakers to protect your hardware using the `Out Vol (%)` module.

 ---